godprobe/AlgoDaily/README.md

 | 2   | Fizz Buzz | JS | ...
 | 1   | Array Intersection | JS | ...
 | 0   | Reverse a String | JS | ...

+*2019 Sep 11th (roughly) -- The [AlgoDaily website](http://www.algodaily.com/) seems to have been revamped with a paid portion and a free portion, plus the original page listing the challenges is completely broken, and the emails are skipping days (went from Day 16 to Day 22, to Day 24).
+Compounded with some vaguely-written challenges and dubious best solves, I will probably discontinue following the AlgoDaily challenges unless it gets back to what it was, in favor of CodeWars or similar.*